 At the end of the day, that’s what it’s all about.
 It’s about deliberately choosing what we want and creating that.

-For me, at the end of the launch, that was a willingness to drop those shiny, new ideas, stop pushing, and make a little less money… in exchange for my sanity and well-being.
+For me, at the end of the launch, that was a willingness to drop those shiny, new ideas, stop pushing, and make a little less money… in exchange for my well-being.

 What About You?

 Maybe you’d want more time off than I gave myself, and you’re willing to make even less.